martintnr/PRISMApp/README.md

 The app can be launched locally from R using the following command:

 ``` r
 shiny::runGitHub(repo = "martintnr/PRISMApp", subdir = "")
 ```

+Please note that missing required packages will be installed.